MatinT-SA/MatinT-SA/README.md

 - 🎂 I was born in September 1999.

-- ⌨️ After finishing Banklist project, now I've dedicated almost all of my time to mastering JS concepts in depth plus learning TypeScript.
+- ⌨️ After finishing Banklist project, now I've dedicated almost all of my time to cinpulse repo plus learning TypeScript.

 - 🔭 I'm skilled in ReactJS and .NET, and my main programming languages are JavaScript and C#.
 I've also worked with WordPress.
+But for the past years, I'm concentrated on JS.

 - 🌱 I’m currently mastering JS, learning React in depth, and starting to learn TypeScript.
 Aside from getting prepared for JS job opportunities I'm looking for.
 Therefore, I'm kinda busy these days. 😅